 Not minor if: Radiological conditions existed such that the dose to an uninformed worker was likely to exceed 2 mrem in any 1 hour (2 mrem/hr) or 50 mrem in a year.

-Example f: The inspectors discovered an unlocked High Radiation Area (HRA) during a routine tour/inspection.
+Example 6f: The inspectors discovered an unlocked High Radiation Area (HRA) during a routine tour/inspection.
 Locked entryway control was the only feature used to control access to the HRA.

 The violation: Failure to meet 10 CFR 20.1601(a)(3), which requires that entryways to HRAs be locked.

 Minor because: The HRA was conservatively posted.
-The highest radiation level was ≤ 100 mrem/hr at 30 cm (i.e., the radiological conditions did not actually constitute a HRA area in accordance with the regulatory definition of a HRA).
+The highest radiation level was ≤ 100 mrem/hr at 30 cm (i.e., the radiological conditions did not actually constitute an HRA area in accordance with the regulatory definition of an HRA).

-Not minor if: The radiation levels exceeded 100 mrem/hr at 30 cm (i.e., a HRA actually existed and was not barricaded).
+Not minor if: The radiation levels exceeded 100 mrem/hr at 30 cm (i.e., an HRA actually existed and was not barricaded).

-Example g: An improper entry was made into a High Radiation Area (HRA).
+Example 6g: An improper entry was made into a High Radiation Area (HRA).

 The violation: Failure to meet 10 CFR 20.1101, which requires the licensee to ensure that occupational doses are ALARA.
 Radiation Work Permit (RWP) requirements are established for the radiological protection of workers and are to be followed as prescribed by specific RWPs.